 During the test you’ll lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
 It’s painless but can be slightly uncomfortable, and some people feel a bit claustrophobic.
 It’s also noisy, but you’ll be given earplugs or headphones.
 You can hear, and speak to, the person operating the scanner.

 Ultrasound scans use sound waves to build up a picture of organs such as the abdomen, liver and pelvis.
 A gel is spread onto the skin and a small device is passed over the area.
 This shows a picture of the area on a screen.
 An ultrasound only takes a few minutes and is also sometimes used to guide a biopsy.

-Before the test you may be given a sedative to help you relax and make you feel sleepy.
+Before the test, you may be given a sedative to help you relax and make you feel sleepy.

-You’ll be asked to lie curled up on your left side while a tube is gently passed into your back passage.
-The procedure is called a sigmoidoscopy when the lower part of the bowel is examined and a colonoscopy when the whole bowel is looked at.
+You’ll be asked to lie curled up on your left side while a tube is gently passed into the back passage.
+The doctor or nurse can then examine the whole length of the large bowel (colon).

-The person who takes the x-ray) will position you so your breast is against the x-ray machine and gently compressed with a flat, clear, plastic plate.
+The person who takes the x-ray is called a radiographer.
+They will position you so your breast is against the x-ray machine and gently compressed with a flat, clear, plastic plate.
 Two mammograms (from different angles) are taken of each breast.

 Most women find having a mammogram uncomfortable or a bit painful, but the test doesn’t take long.

 Your blood, urine and stool (faeces) will also be tested.